 Newport, RI (Oct)

 Not just a sailing mecca, the City by the Sea also hosts the most celebrated marathon in the smallest state.
 Located on an island (Aquidneck) within Rhode Island, the scenic course leads runners on a tour of the Newport coastline highlighted by crashing waves and Gilded Age mansions, before crossing Easton Bay on a meandering (and increasingly rolling) route through more modest New England neighborhoods.
 Keep in mind the tradeoff for the course’s “stunning” ocean views is exposure to the elements, particularly rain and wind.
-Even so, the race’s start and finish at popular Easton Beach is tough to beat.
+Even so, the race’s start and finish at popular Easton’s Beach complete with “a beautiful sunrise over the bay” is tough to beat.

 Myrtle Beach Marathon